Run your own transactions

 You can exert further control on transactions by providing a second optional parameter of type TransactionConfig to .executeRead(), .executeWrite(), and .beginTransaction().
 You can specify:

-• a transaction timeout (in milliseconds).
+• A transaction timeout (in milliseconds).
 Transactions that run longer will be terminated by the server.
 The default value is set on the server side.
 The minimum value is one millisecond.

-• an object of metadata that gets attached to the transaction.
+• An object of metadata that gets attached to the transaction.
 These metadata get logged in the server query.log, and are visible in the output of the SHOW TRANSACTIONS YIELD * Cypher command.
 Use this to tag transactions.

 let session = driver.session({ database: 'neo4j' })